-Always do a soil analysis so that you will know the actual fertility level of the soil.
+Always do a soil analysis so that you will know the actual soil fertility.
 You will know what soil amendments and in what amounts will benefit the crops grown.

 Compost decomposes most rapidly and benefits the soil most when a mixture of finely ground limestone and fertilizer chemicals supplying available nitrogen and phosphorus mix with the composting materials, especially when compost manure is not available.

 For hundreds and even thousands of years, gardeners have been creating their compost application by piling organic yard waste – weeds, coffee grounds, leaves, grass clippings, manures – in heaps, to decompose into soil-enriching compost.